nsdf-fabric/nsdf-web/nsdf-ahm-2025-01.md

 The [National Science Data Fabric](https://nationalsciencedatafabric.org) (NSDF) is an NSF-supported pilot that connects an open network of institutions, including minority-serving institutions, by constructing a continuous integration platform for equitable data use and data-driven sciences.

 For the fifth NSDF All-Hands Meeting, we gather new and existing members of the NSDF community in San Diego, CA to address challenges of data democratization.
-This year's theme will be **“Broadening Engagement in Science,”** and we will meet from May 5-7, 2025.
+This year's theme will be **“Maximizing Returns on Investment of the National Science Data Fabric: Driving Practical Impact and Sustainable Innovation”** and we will meet from May 5-7, 2025.

 <!-- Swiper -->